williamfridh/williamfridh.com-Portfolio/README.md

 bun dev
 ```

-5. Open [http://localhost:3000](http://localhost:3000) with your browser to see website in action.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the website in action.

 # info